Silage: Fermentation

 Silage undergoes anaerobic fermentation, which starts about 48 hours after the silo is filled, and converts sugars to acids.
 Fermentation is essentially complete after about two weeks.

 Before anaerobic fermentation starts, there is an aerobic phase in which the trapped oxygen is consumed.
 How closely the fodder is packed determines the nature of the resulting silage by regulating the chemical reactions that occur in the stack.
-When closely packed, the supply of oxygen is limited, and the attendant acid fermentation brings about decomposition of the carbohydrates present into acetic, butyric and lactic acids.
+When closely packed, the supply of oxygen is limited, and the attendant acid fermentation brings about decomposition of the carbohydrates present into acetic, butyric, and lactic acids.
 This product is named sour silage.
-If the fodder is unchaffed and loosely packed, or the silo is built gradually, oxidation proceeds more rapidly and the temperature rises; if the mass is compressed when the temperature is 140–160 F, the action ceases and sweet silage results.
+If the fodder is unchaffed and loosely packed, or the silo is built gradually, then oxidation proceeds more rapidly and the temperature rises; if the mass is compressed when the temperature is 140–160 F, then the action ceases and sweet silage results.
 The nitrogenous ingredients of the fodder also change: in making sour silage, as much as one-third of the albuminoids may be converted into amino and ammonium compounds; in making sweet silage, a smaller proportion is changed, but they become less digestible.
-If the fermentation process is poorly managed, sour silage acquires an unpleasant odour due to excess production of ammonia or butyric acid (the latter is responsible for the smell of rancid butter).
+If the fermentation process is poorly managed, then sour silage acquires an unpleasant odour due to excess production of ammonia or butyric acid (the latter is responsible for the smell of rancid butter).

 In the past, the fermentation was conducted by indigenous microorganisms, but, today, some bulk silage is inoculated with specific microorganisms to speed fermentation or improve the resulting silage.
 Silage inoculants contain one or more strains of lactic acid bacteria, and the most common is Lactobacillus plantarum.
-Other bacteria used include Lactobacillus buchneri, Enterococcus faecium and Pediococcus species.
+Other bacteria used include Lactobacillus buchneri, Enterococcus faecium, and Pediococcus species.

 Ryegrasses have high sugars and respond to nitrogen fertiliser better than any other grass species.
 These two qualities have made ryegrass the most popular grass for silage-making for the last sixty years.
 There are three ryegrasses in seed form and commonly used: Italian, Perennial and Hybrid.

 Pollution and waste

 The fermentation process of silo or pit silage releases liquid.
 Silo effluent is corrosive.
 It can also contaminate water sources unless collected and treated.
 The high nutrient content can lead to eutrophication (hypertrophication), the growth of bacterial or algal blooms.

 Plastic sheeting used for sealing pit or baled silage needs proper disposal, and some areas have recycling schemes for it.
-Traditionally, farms have burned silage plastics; however odor and smoke concerns have led certain communities to restrict that practice.
+Traditionally, farms have burned silage plastics; however, odor and smoke concerns have led certain communities to restrict that practice.